I enjoy sports, music and travel, among many other interests. I hope my experience can be shared with others.

 As long as you have more than $2 earned, you can cash out at any time.
 All you need is a PayPal or Dwolla account that your funds can be transferred to.
 This will usually post no later than 24-48 hours, and is very quick and easy.
 Like most things, you can earn a good amount depending on the time you invest in it.
 Some people that I’ve seen share their experiences online have said to have made around $100 a month, but they watch the app closely and use it often.
 Others have made less but do it more as a hobby.
-It’s really up to you, and also the area you live that can offer you more or less jobs for you to complete.
+It’s really up to you, and also the area you live that can offer you more or fewer jobs for you to complete.

 If you’d like more information on using the app, check out the how-to video below.
 It will help you on your path to using the app effectively, even when you’re first starting out.